 With warm weather comes great boredom for children.
 With school out, parents are often looking for things to do with their children.
-If you are looking for budget-friendly family activities for your whole family, we have a few ideas for what to do here in Lynchburg.
+If you are looking for budget-friendly, easy family summer activities for your whole family, we have a few ideas for what to do here in Lynchburg.

 Take a Walk (or Bike!)